 Architecture | Hexagonal vs Clean Architecture in Spring Boot

 Once you move beyond simple CRUD services, architecture choices start to matter.
-Two patterns that are often mentioned together are Hexagonal Architecture and Clean Architecture.
-They share common goals, but they are not the same—and choosing between them (or blending them) has real consequences for Spring Boot systems.
+Two patterns that frequently come up in the same conversation are Hexagonal Architecture and Clean Architecture.
+They share common goals, but they are not the same — and choosing between them (or blending them) has real consequences for Spring Boot systems.

 The Shared Goal